Foreign exchange market

 As such, it has been referred to as the market closest to the ideal of perfect competition, notwithstanding currency intervention by central banks.

-According to the Bank for International Settlements, the preliminary global results from the 2022 Triennial Central Bank Survey of Foreign Exchange and OTC Derivatives Markets Activity show that trading in foreign exchange markets averaged US$9.6 trillion per day in April 2022.
-This is up from US$7.5 trillion in April 2019.
-Measured by value, foreign exchange swaps were traded more than any other instrument in April 2022, at US$4 trillion per day, followed by spot trading at US$3 trillion.
+Trading in foreign exchange markets averaged US$9.6 trillion per day in April 2025, up from US$7.5 trillion in 2022.
+Measured by value, foreign exchange swaps were traded more than any other instrument in 2025, at US$4 trillion per day, followed by spot trading at US$3 trillion.